spyre-project/spyre/README.md

 ## Building

-### Prerequisites

-Spyre can be built on a Debian/buster system (or a chroot) in which the following packages have been installed:
+Spyre can be built for 32bit and 64bit Linux and Windows targets on a Debian/buster system (or a chroot) in which the following packages have been installed:

 - make
 - gcc